Guided by the Beauty of Our Taxes

 inducing no deadweight losses

 It would be nice, though, if we could devise a system that not only extracts undeserved profits to spend on societal welfare, but also incentivizes landowners to give society what it wants.
-In other words: fix the price mechanism.
+In other words: fix the price mechanism on the supply-side.
 We want to ensure that if the town needs housing, landowners are building housing, and if the town needs sketchy laundromats, they are building sketchy laundromats.
 For this, we'd like that they be compensated exactly for the value that they bring.

 Since a landowner can now only keep the part of the rent that comes from their development, they are strongly incentivized to build the buildings that society needs.
 Earlier, the rent they gained from land value would often be quite large.
-Large enough that perhaps spending time and effort to increase the development rent a bit might just not be worth bothering with, when the land rent is already giving them so much.
+Large enough that perhaps spending time and effort to increase the development rent a bit might just not be worth bothering with.

-And they are punished for anything else.
-If they want to develop something that doesn't go for high rents, or leave a prime plot vacant, they can, but they will constantly be charged a high LVT.
+And they are punished for failure.
+If they want to develop something that is not valuable, or leave a prime plot vacant, they can, but they will constantly be charged a high LVT.
 If they want to build a winter palace that they visit once a year in the middle of a city, the city sends its blessings, followed by a large tax bill.
-The LVT is a penalty to the landowner for wasting a prime location that society could do so much with.
+The LVT is a penalty to the landowner for wasting a prime location that society could do so much with, and a compensation to said society.
 A landowner who cannot or does not know how to create enough value from the land and doesn't care to keep it will sell it to someone else.
 Someone else who will use it to develop something that creates more value.

-This exactly fixes the broken rental price mechanism.
-It restores meaning to the rewards that the economy gives to suppliers.
+This exactly fixes the broken rental price mechanism — no more or less.
+It restores meaning to the rewards to suppliers.
 Seen in this lens, the LVT is almost essential reading for free market societies.
-It doesn't just not distort the market as most taxes do, it actively undistorts it, aligning supplier incentives more cleanly with what creates welfare.
+It doesn't just not distort the market as most taxes do, it actively un-distorts it, aligning supplier incentives more cleanly with what creates welfare.
 Wielded correctly, it can have not zero, but negative deadweight loss.
 That is, it can actually boost economic activity.
 The tax!
 It's hard to express how remarkable an idea this is.
-The tax could boost economic activity.
-It's a tax!
-A thing that takes money away from people.
-Could boost economic activity!
+It is a tax — a thing that takes money away from people — and it could boost economic activity.
+Even if you threw away the proceeds.

 In a sense, the land market is actually imperfect in the absence of the tax; the introduction of the LVT actually brings it closer to the spirit of the goal of free markets.